GroupProject2020/Ovito/doc/python/introduction/running.rst

 **Invoking program functions**

-Scripts can invoke program functions, similar to what the human user does in the graphical interface.
+Scripts can invoke program functions, similar to what a human user does in the graphical interface.
 For example, you can write a Python script file and execute it within the context of the current program session using the ``Run Script File`` function from the ``Scripting`` menu of OVITO.
 Such a *macro* script can insert new modifiers into the current data pipeline, access the results of the